Need to know

 Bring some good hand-moisturising cream, you’ll want to soothe your palms after digging around in the organic garden.

 Take part in a hands-on class at the cooking school, where East Balinese cuisine is a specialty.
+There's a free shuttle service to the nearby seaside village of Candidasa.

 Though the hotel doesn’t have any children’s facilities, kids are welcome.
 Extra beds or cots are available for US$35 a night plus tax, including breakfast, and babysitters can be booked a day in advance for around US$5 an hour.